 8. Reshape the negatives in your life

 I’m sure we all have plenty of positives to be grateful for, but what do you think would happen if we also took time to think about the splendid ways our lives have been affected by even the negative turns our paths have taken?
 Didn’t get that job offer?
 Got dumped?
 Certainly these experiences can hurt us, but what good has also come of them?
 You got a new, better job?
-You got to take some time to fall back in love withĀ yourself?Ā Be grateful for the good, even in the depths of the bad.
+You got to take some time to fall back in love with yourself?
+Be grateful for the good, even in the depths of the bad.

 Let’s keep the conversation going — tell me what YOU’RE grateful for in the comments.
 How will you practice gratitude today?